Professional Development

 Web Persona and Your Career

 In the past few months I have seen a handful of blog entries centered around what I call your ‘Web Persona’.
-Brent Ozar had one about being a Rock Star, and he also had a series of posts on how to set up a technical blog.
 The other day I read a blog post from Brad McGehee that listed some helpful tips, not all of which I could agree with.
 Later on I saw this reaction from Jason Massie and I knew I was not alone.
 I wanted to say something, but decided to wait before reacting.
 I wanted to make certain I understood what it was that was causing something to trigger inside of me.

 Recently I wrote about how successful teams share many of the same traits.
 If I could add one thing to those thoughts and keep in mind everything that Brad listed out so well, it would be this: